icanzilb/OperationTimelane/README.md

 # Usage

-## Install Timelane Instrument
+## Before getting started

-Download the latest release of the Timelane Instrument and install it on your computer: http://timelane.tools/#download.
+1. Download the latest release of the Timelane Instrument and install it on your computer: http://timelane.tools/#download.
+2. Add the `OperationTimelane` package to your Xcode project like described in the [Installation](#installation) section.

 ## Debugging specific operation